enzolutions/generator-marionette-drupal/README.md

 ![yeoman generator](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/yo_marionette_drupal_generator.png "yeoman generator")

-The Yeoman wizzard enable you define settipgs of your HTML5 + CSS3 Backbone/MarionneteJS application.
+The Yeoman wizard enables you to define settings of your HTML5 + CSS3 Backbone/MarionneteJS application.

 ### Execute sample application

 The generator create a simple sample application using an empty model, simple view and render inside a content region.

 Your new project has integration with Grunt and more specifically with [connect](https://github.com/gruntjs/grunt-contrib-connect) and [livereload](https://github.com/gruntjs/grunt-contrib-livereload) and [watch](https://github.com/gruntjs/grunt-contrib-watch).
 So to open your new project just execute grunt using one of the following commands.

 ```bash
 $ grunt